https://graduate.ouhsc.edu/Information-For Parent Page: Information For... id: 27638 Active Page: International Studentsid:27639

 Work and Finances

-• Contact the International Student Office if you are considering any work other than a GRA position.
+• Contact the DSO if you are considering any work other than a GRA position.
 Unauthorized work can jeopardize your status, even if you are not getting paid (i.e., volunteering).

 • Maintain an emergency fund for unexpected expenses, even if you have a GRA appointment.